mrmlnc/material-shadows/README.md

 How to use
 --------------

-Just import the file, whitch includes variables colors in your project.
+Just import the file, whitch includes mixins in your project.

 **Less:**